Defiance Campaign

-The Defiance Campaign against Unjust Laws was presented by the African National Congress (ANC) at a conference held in Bloemfontein, South Africa in December 1951.
+The Defiance Campaign against Unjust Laws was presented by the African National Congress (ANC) at a conference held in Bloemfontein, South Africa, in December 1951.
 The Campaign had roots in events leading up the conference.
-The demonstrations, taking place in 1952, were the first "large-scale, multi-racial political mobilization against apartheid laws under a common leadership."
+The demonstrations, taking place in 1952, were the first "large-scale, multi-racial political mobilization against apartheid laws under a common leadership".

 Background

-In 1948, the National Party (NP) won the election in South Africa and began to impose apartheid measures against blacks, Indians and any people of mixed race.
+In 1948, the National Party (NP) won the election in South Africa and began to impose apartheid measures against Black people, Indians and any people of mixed race.
 The NP restricted political power to white people only and allocated areas of South Africa for different races of people.
 Workers, trade unionists and others spoke out on 6 October 1949 against these apartheid measures and began to discuss a possible political strike.
-In December of that year, leaders in the African Congress Youth League (ANCYL), such as Nelson Mandela, Walter Sisulu and Oliver Tambo, took power.
+In December of that year, leaders in the African National Congress Youth League (ANCYL), such as Nelson Mandela, Walter Sisulu and Oliver Tambo, took power.
 The African National Congress (ANC) also "adopts the Programme of Action" on 17 December, which advocated a more militant approach to protesting apartheid.

 In 1950, the ANC started promoting demonstrations, mass action, boycotts, strikes and acts of civil disobedience.
-During this time, 8,000 black people are arrested "for defying apartheid laws and regulations."
+During this time, 8,000 black people were arrested "for defying apartheid laws and regulations".
 The South African Indian Congress (SAIC) worked in partnership with the ANC.
 The NP used the Population Registration Act to ensure that individuals were permanently classified by race and only allowed to live in areas specified by the Group Areas Act.
 On 26 June 1950, the National Day of Protest took place.
 The ANC asked that people not go to work as an act of protest.
 As a result of the protest, many people lost their jobs and the ANC set up a fund to help them.